transferwise/pipelinewise/README.md

 $ pipelinewise status # Can be any other valid PipelineWise command
 ```

-To run unit tests:
+To run tests:

 ```sh
 $ pytest
 ```

-To run unit tests and report code coverage:
+To run tests and report code coverage:

 ```
 $ coverage run -m pytest && coverage report